ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 drain a session
 : Indicate to the peer that it expects the session to be gracefully terminated as soon as possible.
 Either endpoint MAY continue using the session and MAY open new streams.
-This signal is intended to allow middleboxes and endpoints to request a session be drained of traffic without enforcement.
+This signal is intended to allow intermediaries and endpoints to request a session be drained of traffic without enforcement.

 Any WebTransport protocol SHALL provide the following events: